pauldelatte/pauldelatte.github.io/_pages/other.md

 ## Research assistantship and collaboration

-If you want to work with me on some new projects, send me an email!
+If you want to work with me on some new projects, please semd me an email.

 ## Reading list

-I like reading, see my Goodreads profile to see the last books I read!
+I like reading, see my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read) to see the last books I read.

 ## Contact me